Scrooge McDuck: Cultural impact Forbes magazine routinely lists Scrooge McDuck on its annual "Fictional 15" list of the richest fictional characters by net worth:

-Grupo Ronda S.A has the license to use the character, as well as other Disney characters in the board game Tío Rico Mc.
-Pato from 1972 to the present.
-Being one of the most popular board games in Colombia and being the direct competitor of Monopoly in the region.
+In 1972, Grupo Ronda S.A acquired the license to use the character among other Disney characters for their board game Tío Rico Mc.
+Pato.
+As of today, it is one of the most popular board games in Colombia and the direct competitor of Monopoly in the region.

 In tribute to its famous native, Glasgow City Council added Scrooge to its list of "Famous Glaswegians" in 2007, alongside the likes of Billy Connolly and Charles Rennie Mackintosh.

 In 2008 The Weekly Standard parodied the bailout of the financial markets by publishing a memo where Scrooge applies to the TARP program.

 An extortionist named Arno Funke targeted German department store chain Karstadt from 1992 until his capture in 1994, under the alias "Dagobert", the German (first) name for Scrooge McDuck.

 In the Family Guy episode "Lottery Fever", Peter injures himself trying to dive into a pile of coins like Scrooge McDuck.

 In the 2013 episode of Breaking Bad, "Buried", Saul Goodman associate Patrick Kuby remarks to fellow associate Huell Babineaux "we are here to do a job, not channel Scrooge McDuck" when Huell lies down on Walter White's pile of cash stored in a storage facility locker.